PA Residency Overview

 18 Month Clinical Rotation Schedule

-The Regions Hospital Emergency Medicine/ Physician Assistant Residency Program is designed to meet the requirements for Clinical Post Graduate PA Programs as determined by The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-The program has started the application process for accreditation, however the ARC-PA has suspended the accreditation process and is undergoing a reevaluation of how it will proceed.
+The Regions Hospital Emergency Medicine/ Physician Assistant Residency Program is designed to meet the requirements for Clinical Post Graduate PA Programs as determined by The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), and the SEMPA (Society of Emergency Medicine Physician Assistants) Postgraduate Training Program Standards.
+The program started the application process for accreditation, however the ARC-PA suspended the accreditation process in 2014 and it reinstated the voluntary accreditation for programs that were previously accredited by ARC-PA in 2020.
+We are considering the option of pursuing accreditation in the future.